StefanJelner/risland.js/README.md

 ### `table-sort-filter.html`

-This is a basic example of a table, which can be sorted and filtered.
+This is a basic example of a table with information from a CSV file, which can be sorted and filtered.
 This could be useful for a product comparison or specifications table on a shop page.

 ---